MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 **Name**: First, we will type an attribute name.
 We can identify it in the **Merge** page later.

-**Display Name**: Then we will determine how we want our merged attribute to be named in our final customer profile dataset.
+**Display Name**: Then we will consider to give our merged attribute a more friendly name that will appear in the unified Customer Profile entity.

 **Select Duplicate Attributes**: Within this menu we will select all the attributes that we want to merge from our matched entities.
 We can also use the search field to type our attributes' names.